microsoft/MLOS/source/Examples/SmartCache/README.md

 # [SmartCache Example](./#mlos-github-tree-view)

-TODO: Some description of the example contained in this directory.
+This [`SmartCache`](./#mlos-github-tree-view) example is a C++ implementation of the [Python SmartCache](../../Mlos.Python/mlos/Examples/SmartCache/#mlos-github-tree-view).

+It implements a simple cache with different replacement policies and cache size as built-in tunables and some simple workloads.

-This [`SmartCache`](./#mlos-github-tree-view) can be used to demonstrate a full end-to-end MLOS integrated microbenchmark for a "smart" component (in this case a cache).
+It can be used to demonstrate a full end-to-end MLOS integrated microbenchmark for a "smart" component (in this case a cache).

 ## Overview